This page is dedicated to those few that I consider ‘Real Heros’.

 Richard Phillips Feynman (May 11, 1918 – Feburary 15, 1988) was one of the most influential American physicists of the 20th century.
 Feynman was a keen and influential popularizer of physics in both his books and lectures, notably a seminal 1959 talk on top-down nanotechnology called There’s Plenty of Room at the Bottom and his transcribed lectures, The Feynman Lectures on Physics, a 3-volume set which has become a classic text.
 Known for his insatiable curiosity, gentle wit, brilliant mind and playful temperament, he is also famous for his many adventures, detailed in the books Surely You’re Joking, Mr. Feynman!, What Do You Care What Other People Think? and Tuva or Bust!.
 As well as being an inspiring lecturer, bongo player, notorious practical joker, and decipherer of Mayan hieroglyphics, Richard Feynman was, in many respects, an eccentric and a free spirit.
 He liked to pursue many independent paths, such as biology, art, percussion, and lockbreaking.

-Jerry Pournelle, (born August 7, 1933) is an American essayist, journalist and science fiction author who contributed for many years to the computer magazine Byte.
+Jerry Pournelle, (August 7, 1933 – September 8, 2017) was an American essayist, journalist and science fiction author who contributed for many years to the computer magazine Byte.
 He has served as a past President of the Science Fiction and Fantasy Writers of America.
 He is an avowed conservative; some of his critics describe him as “slightly to the right of Genghis Khan”, though he was at one time a member of the communist party.
 Pournelle opposed both Gulf Wars, maintaining that the money would be better spent developing energy technologies for the United States.
 He is quoted as saying “with what we spent in Iraq we could build nuclear power plants and space solar power satellites and tell the Arabs to drink their oil.”
 His web site is critical of the Iraq War, but demands support of troops committed there.
 “Once you send the troops in, you have no choice but to give them what they need until you bring them home.”

 Robert Anson Heinlein (July 7, 1907 – May 8, 1988) was one of the most influential and controversial authors of “hard” science fiction.
 He set a high standard for science and engineering plausibility that few have equaled, but also helped to raise the genre’s standards of literary quality.
 For many years Heinlein, Isaac Asimov, and Arthur C. Clarke were known as the Big Three of science fiction.